 Create sustainable communities, supported by sustainable and resilient infrastructure and businesses

 Achieve financial sustainability through stable long-term revenues

-Digital tools are widely used, overcoming physical and cultural obstacles that can exclude hard-to-reach, disadvantaged and marginalised groups from attending traditional public meetings.
+Digital tools are widely used, overcoming physical and cultural obstacles that can exclude hard-to-reach, disadvantaged, and marginalized groups from attending traditional public meetings.
 The result is a more socially inclusive consultation and engagement process.

 12. Living well

-From 2020-2030, all those involved in creating and managing the built environment have awoken to the importance of creating the social, environmental and economic conditions that enable people to live well.
-In practical terms, that means buildings and infrastructure meet the needs of end users, and are sustainable, secure and resilient to future shocks – such as floods, droughts and pandemics.
+From 2020 to 2030, all those involved in creating and managing the built environment have awoken to the importance of creating the social, environmental, and economic conditions that enable people to live well.
+In practical terms, that means buildings and infrastructure meet the needs of end users and are sustainable, secure, and resilient to future shocks — such as floods, droughts, and pandemics.
 Digital technology plays a key role in achieving this.